andrewbugakov/ComputerVision/README.md

 [sergei2s31@rambler.ru]:mailto:sergei2s31@rambler.ru?subject=Point%20cloud%20video%20generator

 ## FAQ
 Q: I have an "Exception in thread "main" java.lang.UnsatisfiedLinkError: no opencv_java300 in java.library.path".
-What should I do?
+What should I do? <br>
 A: You forget to add VM options line at Run/Debug Configurations.
 Go to "[How to compile project](#how-to-compile-project)" chapter to fix it.